Sarita-021/MLSA-Certificate-Generator/README.md

 ### Step 4 : Certificates

-- Search for Output Folder in "MLSA-Certificate-Generator" folder in your pc
+- Look for Output Folder in "MLSA-Certificate-Generator" folder in your pc
 - There you find 2 separate folders namely "Doc" and "PDF" with your certificates ready
 - Extract the certificates and share with your participants